dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 universality contributes greatly to confusion over its existence: your concept of soul is not my concept of soul.

+When considering the soul from a materialist's perspective -- i.e. operating with a limited set of typical materialist tools -- then one can extrapolate from some basis of axioms, which extend to pan-psychism.
+To be clear, these conclusions do not rely whatsoever on Quantum Woo: they are a consequence of reflections of internalized information representations in matter and life.
+There is no dependency on quantum mechanical effects, which are rendered all but moot by the chaos of thermodynamics at reasonable temperatures.
+See the footnote for an explanation that connects the dots between evolution, biophysics, information representation, and delineation between self and other.[^biophysics-and-information-representation]

-When considering the soul from a materialist's perspective -- given only the tools that the materialist operates within, which can be shown to extend to pan-psychism *without any reliance on Woo Woo Physics* -- I have come to understand it as a cross between the psyche of Carl Jung and the socially distributed belief or memory relating to someone's identity.
-There may be more to the soul, but for now, such knowledge would require accepting more premises than the materialist is willing to accept.
+I have come to understand the soul as a cross between the psyche of Carl Jung and the socially distributed belief or memory relating to someone's identity.
+There may be more to the soul, but until such is proven, it requires accepting more premises than the materialist is willing to accept.

 <a name="the-soul-is-not-contained-entirely-within-your-body" />